AyushDey/LegalLens/README.md

-# LegalLens
+# Legal Lens
-AI powered Legal Documentation assistant.
+The power of Generative AI used to enhance the understanding and creation of law documents.